input-output-hk/decentralized-software-updates/README.md

 ## Integration with Cardano

-The update protocol implemented in this repository was integrated into Cardano, although this was not merged into the `master` branch of any of the its components, due to the experimental nature of this work.
+The update protocol implemented in this repository was integrated into Cardano, although this was not merged into the `master` branch of any of its components (due to the experimental nature of this work).
 However, as a result of this integration the ledger layer of Cardano was made parametric in the update protocol.
 This was a significant change that did get merged into the `master` branch of [`cardano-ledger-specs`](https://github.com/input-output-hk/cardano-ledger-specs).